ostrokach/python-ta/README.md

 - Should I include typehints for variables and attributes?
   - Get `Expression has type "Any"` errors (e.g.  `E1136_unsubscriptable_object.py`, `W0711_binary_op_exception.py`) unless I set set `disallow_any = unimported, unannotated, decorated, generics` (note the missing `expr`) in the `mypy.ini` file.

-- Ran into [some issues](https://github.com/PyCQA/pylint/issues/867) with PyLint and typehints, seem to be fixed in 1.7.1.
+- Ran into [some issues](https://github.com/PyCQA/pylint/issues/867) with PyLint and typehints, seem to be fixed in PyLint 1.7.1.

-- Duplicate errors for Pylint and MyPy
+- Duplicate errors for Pylint and MyPy:

     - E0102
     - E0211